Menu Search through site content What are you looking for?

 Full Profile

-Kim has handled high-profile employment claims such the numerous Harvey Weinstein matters and the Wynn Resorts shareholder derivative action.
+Kim has handled high profile employment claims such the numerous Harvey Weinstein matters and Wynn Resorts shareholder Derivative Action.

 Kim has represented various London market and European insurers and reinsurers in litigation pending against their insureds in the United States and is familiar with the factual, legal and cultural nuances presented by such claims.
-He also has represented insurers under international insurance programs involving the United Kingdom, Hong Kong, Germany, France, Greece, Chile, and Italy.
+He has also represented insurers under international insurance programs involving the United Kingdom, Hong Kong, Germany, France, The Netherlands, Greece, Chile, and Italy.

-Kim has participated in numerous seminars and client presentations on such topics as securities litigation, the Sarbanes-Oxley Act of 2002, complex class action litigation, US securities law exposure for non-US corporations, SPACs, and ESG.
+Kim has participated in numerous seminars on such topics as securities litigation, the Sarbanes-Oxley Act of 2002, complex class action litigation, US securities law exposure for non-US corporations, and ESG.

 Admissions